Step by Step Tandoori Chicken Recipe in Home Oven

 In a bowl, (in the quantities mentioned above) take yogurt, ginger garlic paste, oil, salt, kashmiri chilli powder, garam masala powder, coriander powder, cumin powder, tandoori masala powder, chaat masala powder, cornflour, kasoori methi powder & mix all of it really well.
 This will give you a smooth paste like marinade ready to be applied to the chicken.

-You can also add in red colour, if appearance is really important to you, but I leave it out most of the times, because taste-wise it makes zero difference.
+You can also add in red color, if appearance is really important to you, but I leave it out most of the times, because taste-wise it makes zero difference.

 Anyway, once you have this marinade ready, apply it all over the chicken, especially in the gashes that you made earlier, and set it aside to marinate in the fridge for about 18-24 hours.